 About one out of every 1,000 babies is born with a foot that’s twisted.
 It may curl sideways with the toes bent at a funny angle.
 Or, it might have an odd shape and point in the wrong direction, so that it appears to be crooked, or even nearly upside down.
 Doctors call this clubfoot.

-Most babies who are born with clubfoot are healthy in all other ways; about 1 in 3 of them have it in both feet.
+Most babies who are born with clubfoot are healthy in all other ways; about half of them have it in both feet.

 Clubfoot doesn’t cause pain, but if it’s not treated, it can make it hard for a child to walk without a limp.
 It’s easy to correct in most cases, so most children don’t have long-lasting effects.